brandenle639/Docker-Application-Base/README.md

 Creates a Docker base image with the required gui and audio packages that can be used to build other images off of for graphical docker images

 # To build:
-docker build -t applicationbase:{Version Number You Want}
+docker build -t applicationbase:{Version Number You Want} {Path of the Docker File}

 *The Dockerfile and the install.sh files need to be in the same folder